codetriplett/spective/README.md

 	angleY: 1.2
 }, 1500);

-// animate a shift in the current properties over a set amount of time in milliseconds and repeat
+// adjust properties over a set amount of time continuously
-// the function you provide runs before each animation and returns the duration
-// the loop ends if a duration is returned that is not greater than zero scene({
+// the loop ends as soon as no time is returned by the input function scene({
 	angleY: 1
 }, function (iteration) {